 I was listening to a lecture the other day by Francis Chan, a very popular nondenominational preacher.
 He was talking about how he and his family went to china to do some mission work because he wanted to help Christians who were in persecution.
 While he was there with them, he asked them to tell about a time they were socially or physically abused.

 They then asked Francis about persecution in the states.
 He told them, other than a few words here and there, persecution doesn’t really exist.
 They looked confused and said “but I thought Jesus said that if we love Him there would persecution?”
 Francis went on to talk about how we have songbooks, buildings, paid preachers, church buses, gyms, signs, sound systems, pews, youth ministers, worshiper leaders, and even business cards.
-We wear fancy church clothes and have specific worship times.
-If we don’t like preaching at one church, there are likely dozens more in a 5 mile radius, so we just pick a different one.
+We wear nice “church clothes” and have specific “worship times.”
+If we don’t like preaching at one church, there are likely dozens more in a five-mile radius, so we just pick a different one.
 If we don’t like the singing there, we will just pick another one.
-If the leadership makes us mad, we just find a new leadership to be under.
+If the leadership makes us mad, we just find a new leadership.
 The persecuted Christians began laughing hysterically.
 They thought he was joking!
 There is NO WAY that Christians would act in such a way.
 That’s against everything Jesus and the apostles ever taught about the church family!

 We should not treat our neighborhood congregations like a “church buffet.”
 Instead, we should work as a family and see what is REALLY important. – Jesse